Working with projects

 Right-click (or long-tap) on the project or file.
 From the context menu, select Publish (files must be checked in to see this option).

-If you have multiple files within a project that you want to publish without publishing the entire project, use the Explore window or another file explorer with a toolbar, and click to enable checkboxes.
+If you have multiple files within a project that you want to publish without publishing the entire project, use the Explore window or another file explorer with a toolbar, where you can click to enable checkboxes, then click to publish the files that you checked off.
+You can also right-click a folder in version 11 or higher to publish its contained files.

 To access any of the following options, expand the Options section and enable them: